ismaelpzex/fuel-price-spain-API/README.md

 #### Accessing the API

-API Documentation: Visit /docs to explore available endpoints and their usage.
+API Documentation: Visit `/docs` to explore available endpoints and their usage.

 #### Automatic Data Fetch

-The application automatically fetches the latest fuel prices from the official Spanish government website twice a day to ensure the database is up-to-date.
+The application automatically fetches the latest fuel prices from the official [official Spanish goverment website](https://datos.gob.es/es/catalogo/e05068001-precio-de-carburantes-en-las-gasolineras-espanolas) twice a day to ensure the database is up-to-date.

 #### Scalar Documentation

-Detailed API documentation is provided through Scalar.
-Explore and test the available endpoints via the documentation at /docs.
+Detailed API documentation is provided through [Scalar](https://docs.scalar.com).
+Explore and test the available endpoints via the documentation at `/docs`.

 ### Quick Overview